chrisclark/blog/content/what-does-engineering-do-here.md

 Title: What does engineering do here?
-Date: 2016-06-12 05:33
+Date: 2016-06-23
 Author: Chris Clark
 Slug: what-does-engineering-do-here
 Category: Engineering Management
-Status: draft
+Status: Draft

-My company, Grove Collaborative, is an online brand and retailer for household consumables.
+My company, [Grove Collaborative](https://www.grove.co), is an online brand and retailer for household consumables.
 We sell physical products on the internet, that get shipped from our warehouses to our customers.

 We do not sell technology.
 We sell soap and toilet paper.
-We are a Type B company, and we're a start-up.
-So what the heck do we do?
-Well, we build the website.
-We build internal tools; customer service tools; inventory forecasting tools.
-We help other groups select and implement systems.
-We decide when to buy and when to build.
-We convince people they do in fact want to use a keyboard and monitor with their laptop because ergonomics are important.
-We use technology to help further the business.
+In the very early days (we've been around for 3 years now), we self-identified as a technology company.
+It felt like, in Silicon Valley, you have to be a tech company.
+Over time though, it became apparent that we're first and foremore a brand (we make our own products), and then a retailer, not a software company.
+We are a Type B company

+Given that we don't directly monetize our technology, our engineering strategy looks a little different than a software company.

+What engineering *does* is pretty much what you'd expect:

+- We building and maintain the website.
+- We create internal tools; for customer service tools, for inventory forecasting, for operations.
+- We help teams select and implement software systems.

-But we need organizing principles.
-I love this quote from chess grandmaster Savielly Tartakower:
+But that's a list of tasks, not a strategy for what part technology plays in the business.
+When I try to develop a strategy, I always return to this quote from chess grandmaster Savielly Tartakower:

-> Tactics is what you do when there is something to do; strategy is
-> what you do when there is nothing to do.
+> Tactics are what you do when there is something to do; strategy is what you do when there is nothing to do.

-We need strategy.
-At Grove, the technology group has 3 strategic goals.
+At Grove, our engineering team has 3 strategic goals.

 # 1. Keep Headcount Growth Sublinear to Revenue Growth